MMW Program Staff & Faculty

 Preferred Pronouns: she/her/hers

-Degree: B.A. from UNC Chapel Hill (History, Latin American Studies, Music); PhD in Latin American History in progress
+Degree: B.A.
+History, Latin American Studies, Music; MA History; PhD Candidate in Latin American History and Caribbean Studies

 Department: History